pingcap/docs-cn/system-variables.md

 - This variable is used to change the default priority for statements executed on a TiDB server.
 A use case is to ensure that a particular user that is performing OLAP queries receives lower priority than users performing OLTP queries.
 - The default value `NO_PRIORITY` means that the priority for statements is not forced to change.
 Other options are `LOW_PRIORITY`, `DELAYED`, and `HIGH_PRIORITY` in ascending order.

-### `tidb_generate_binary_plan` <span class="version-mark">New in v6.2.0</span>

-- Scope: GLOBAL
-- Persists to cluster: Yes
-- Default value: `ON`
-- This variable controls whether to generate binary-encoded execution plans in slow logs and statement summaries.
-- When this variable is set to `ON`, you can view visual execution plans in TiDB Dashboard.
-Note that TiDB Dashboard only provides visual display for execution plans generated after this variable is enabled.
-- You can execute the `SELECT tidb_decode_binary_plan('xxx...')` statement to parse the specific plan from a binary plan.

 ### tidb_gc_concurrency <span class="version-mark">New in v5.0</span>

 - Scope: GLOBAL